-Richard Velayo, Ph.D., is Professor of Psychology at Pace University in New York City.
+Richard Velayo, Ph.D., is Professor Emeritus of Psychology at Pace University (New York City).
+He is now happily retired in Florida (Orlando Metro area) though on occasion, he continues to teach online courses.
+At Pace University, he served as Associate Chair of the Psychology Department and Director of the Master of Arts (M.A.) in Psychology Program from 2014 - 2017.
 In 1993, he obtained his doctorate in the Combined Program in Education and Psychology from the University of Michigan (Ann Arbor), and specialized in the areas of Cognitive Psychology and Educational Technology.
-He obtained his M.A. degree in Applied Behavioral Analysis from the University of the Pacific (Stockton, CA), a B.A. in Psychology and B.A. in Sociology-Anthropology from De La Salle University (Manila, Philippines) (Magna Cum Laude).
-His scholarly interests and publications focus on pedagogical strategies to internationalize the psychology curriculum, and using multimedia and internet-based technologies as pedagogical tools.
-More specifically, his current scholarly interests include: (1) development of an assessment tool for multimedia learning, (2) applications of Internet-based technologies (IBTs) as teaching and research tools, and (3) pedagogical strategies to internationalize psychology courses.
-He has published in peer-reviewed journals such as The International Journal of Instructional Media, Journal of Instructional Psychology, Teaching of Psychology, Reading Improvement, NYS Psychologist, Educational Technology, Psychology Teaching and Learning, International Psychology Bulletin, and the International Psychologist.
-He has over 200 scholarly presentations, over 40 workshops/panels/invited addresses, over 50 symposia/conferences organized at various regional, national, and international psychology conferences including those of the American Psychological Association (APA), the American Psychological Society (APS), the Eastern Psychological Association (EPA), the National Institute on the Teaching of Psychology (NIToP), and the International Council of Psychologists.
-He is also been involved in the supervision of over 40 doctoral dissertations and masters theses.
+He obtained his M.A. degree in Applied Behavioral Analysis from the University of the Pacific (Stockton, CA), a B.A. in Psychology and a B.A. in Sociology-Anthropology from De La Salle University (Manila, Philippines) (Magna Cum Laude).
+His scholarly interests and publications focus on pedagogical strategies to internationalize the psychology curriculum, and on the use of multimedia and internet-based technologies as pedagogical tools.
+More specifically, his scholarly interests included: (1) development of an assessment tool for multimedia learning, (2) applications of Internet-based technologies (IBTs) as teaching and research tools, and (3) pedagogical strategies to internationalize psychology courses.
+He has 49 publications in peer-reviewed journals such as American Psychologist (the flagship journal of the American Psychological Association (APA), Teaching of Psychology, The International Journal of Instructional Media, Journal of Instructional Psychology, Reading Improvement, NYS Psychologist, Educational Technology, Psychology Learning and Teaching, International Psychology Bulletin, and the International Psychologist.
+He also has 4 book chapters and 30 non-peer reviewed publications.
+Moreover, he has 305+ scholarly presentations, 78+ workshops/panels/invited addresses, 120+ symposia/conferences organized at various regional, national, and international psychology conferences including (but not limited to) those of the American Psychological Association (APA), the American Psychological Society (APS), the Eastern Psychological Association (EPA), the National Institute on the Teaching of Psychology (NIToP), the International Council of Psychologists, and the Greater New York Conference on Behavioral Research.
+He has also been involved in the supervision of over 60 doctoral dissertations and masters theses.

-Currently, Dr. Velayo coordinates the doctoral projects/dissertations of students in the Psy.D.
-Program in School-Clinical Child Psychology (2012-present).
-He is the NGO ECOSOC Representative (2009 -present) of the International Council of Psychologists to the United Nations, Treasurer (2009 -present) of the NGO Committee on Ageing, Webmaster (2005-present), Fellows Chair and Member-at-Large of the Society for General Psychology (2012-present), Member-at-Large (2012-present) for the International Psychology Division of APA, Liaison (2010-present) of the Eastern Psychological Association to Pace University’s Psychology Department, and one of the three Co-Directors (2010-present) of The International Social and Behavioral Research Alliance.
-At Pace, he is a member (2004-present) of the Kenan Development Fund Committee for Faculty Development, Fellow (2000-present) of the Dyson College Society of Fellows, and Technology Coordinator (1994-present) for Pace University’s Psychology Department (NYC).
+Dr. Velayo also served as the NGO Representative (2009 - 2017) of the International Council of Psychologists to the United Nations, Treasurer (2009 - 2013) of the NGO Committee on Ageing, Webmaster (2005-2014), Fellows Chair and Member-at-Large of the Society for General Psychology (2012-2014), Curriculum and Training Committee Chair and Member-at-Large for the International Psychology Division of APA (2012-2016), Liaison of the Eastern Psychological Association to Pace University’s Psychology Department (2010-2016), and one of the three Co-Directors (2010-2017) of The International Social and Behavioral Research Alliance.
+At Pace, in addition to being the Associate Chair of the Psychology Department and Director of the M.A. in Psychology Program (2014 - 2017), he also serves as a Director of the Dyson College Center for Global Psychology (DCCGP), a member (2004-2017) of the Kenan Development Fund Committee for Faculty Development, and a Fellow (2000-present) of the Dyson College Society of Fellows.